arangodb/docs/3.8/arangosearch.md

 ---
 # ArangoSearch

+You can index full-text and rank results with ArangoDB's built-in ArangoSearch feature
+{:class="lead"}

 ArangoSearch provides information retrieval features, natively integrated into ArangoDB's query language and with support for all data models.
 It is primarily a full-text search engine, a much more powerful alternative to the